 - a) The UC Merced campus core, including the project site and the construction staging area, is not currently used for agriculture, and is currently designated as Urban and Built-Up Land on maps prepared pursuant to the FMMP.
-As the project site and the construction staging area are not located with an area designated as Important Farmland, there would be no impact with respect to this criterion. - b) The portion of the UC Merced campus that includes the project site and construction staging area is zoned as General Agricultural (A-1) by Merced County (Merced County 2010); however, as the campus and these sites are State owned, County zoning does not apply.
+As the project site and the construction staging area are not located with an area designated as Important Farmland, there would be no impact with respect to this criterion. - b) The portion of the UC Merced campus that includes the project site and construction staging area is zoned as General Agricultural (A-1) Public Facility by Merced County the City of Merced (Merced County, 2010; City of Merced, 2024); however, as the campus and these sites are State owned, County City zoning does not apply.
 There are no parcels on the UC Merced campus that are under Williamson Act contract (Merced County GIS Information Portal 2022).
-For these reasons, there would be no impact with respect to this criterion. - As identified in Item (b), above, the project site and construction staging area are zoned General Agricultural (A-1) by Merced County.
+For these reasons, there would be no impact with respect to this criterion. - c) As identified in Item (b), above, the project site and construction staging area are zoned-General Agricultural (A-1) by Merced County Public Facility by the City of Merced.
 No portion of the project site or construction staging area is zoned forest land or timber land.
 There would be no impact with respect to this criterion. - d) No part of the UC Merced campus, including project site and the construction staging area, contains forest lands.
 Furthermore, the surrounding area does not include any forest land or timber land.
 There would be no impact with respect to this criterion. - e) Development of the project would occur in a developed portion of the UC Merced campus and there are no agricultural lands near the site.
 Therefore, development on the project site would not involve any changes that could directly or indirectly lead to the conversion of Important Farmland to non-agricultural use or conversion of forest land to non-forest use.
 The construction staging area would be used temporarily and would be in an area where indirect effects on agricultural lands are not anticipated.
 There would be no impact with respect to this criterion.